icon-bg

 The ability to automatically discover and inventory network devices provides several benefits:

-• Accurate Asset Management: Maintain an up-to-date and accurate record of all network devices, enabling better asset tracking, license management, and budgeting.
+• Accurate asset management: maintain an up-to-date and accurate record of all network devices, enabling better asset tracking, license management, and budgeting.

-• Improved Visibility: Gain visibility into the entire network infrastructure, including devices that may have been overlooked or forgotten during manual inventories.
+• Improved visibility: gain visibility into the entire network infrastructure, including devices that may have been overlooked or forgotten during manual inventories.

-• Streamlined Maintenance: By having a centralized inventory, administrators can easily identify devices that require software updates, firmware upgrades, or hardware replacements, facilitating proactive maintenance and reducing downtime.
+• Streamlined maintenance: by having a centralized inventory, administrators can easily identify devices that require software updates, firmware upgrades, or hardware replacements, facilitating proactive maintenance and reducing downtime.

-• Compliance and Auditing: Detailed device inventories aid in meeting regulatory compliance requirements and support auditing processes by providing accurate documentation of network assets.
+• Compliance and auditing: detailed device inventories aid in meeting regulatory compliance requirements and support auditing processes by providing accurate documentation of network assets.

 Reports